MaciejBascik/Django_basic_algorithms/README.md

 #### Whats the purpose?

-It's school project but can be also used for education purposes.
+It's school project but could be also used for education purposes.

+#### ChangeLog

+(14.05.2023 22:19) Fixed SzyfrCezara by fixing multiple posting causing multiple results displayed on the page